Stocks higher on Wall Street; economic worries hit oil price - NewsBreak

 Wall Street is worried that the Fed could hit the brakes too hard and send the economy into a recession, and any signal that inflation could be peaking or retreating has helped ease some of those worries.

 Investors are also keeping a close watch on how inflation is affecting businesses and consumers.
 Spending has slowed and the broader economy has already contracted for two straight quarters.
-Several big retailers will give investors more detail on how their businesses are holding up when they report earnings this week.
+Several big retailers will report their earnings this week and give investors more detail on how their businesses are holding up.

-Home Depot and Walmart report their results on Tuesday and Target's results are due on Wednesday.
+Home Depot and Walmart will report their results on Tuesday and Target reports results on Wednesday.

 Wall Street will get another look at the health of the retail sector and consumer spending when the Commerce Department releases its July retail sales report on Wednesday.
 Economists surveyed by FactSet expect modest 0.2% growth from June, when sales rose 1%.
 That increase largely reflected higher prices, particularly for gas.
 But it also showed that Americans continue to spend, providing crucial support for the economy, though some economists suggest it's mostly coming from higher-income households.